Table of Contents[Hide][Show]

 Exploring Mammoth Lakes

-There are basically three main areas in Mammoth Lakes.
-The town itself, The Village at Mammoth, and Mammoth Mountain.
+There are three main areas in Mammoth Lakes: the town itself, The Village at Mammoth, and Mammoth Ski Resort.
 In town, you’ll find markets, restaurants, sport shops, hotels, condos, etc.

 Mammoth Mountain Ski Area